JesseLiberty/GraniteStateForgetMeNot/README.md

 # GraniteStateForgetMeNot
-Incomplete client for Forget Me Not - provided as part of presentation.
+**Incomplete** client for _Forget Me Not_ - originally provided as part of a presentation.

+See associated video at https://jliberty.me/ForgetMeNotVideo

 Please do not distribute.